Two storey rear extensions

 Two storey extension, maximum depth of 2m at first floor level

-Retrofit considerations for this type of alteration - this can be viewed closer-up in the right-hand side bar
+Retrofit considerations for two storey rear extensions - this can also be viewed in the right-hand side bar

 Learn about the retrofit ideas above, and other retrofit measures, using the links below: